ronioncloud/w10install/README.md

 # 4. Get/Install essential building tools and software

+## 4.1 Microsoft Media Creation Tool

+The media creation tool is needed to create a bootable USB stick or you can download a Windows 10 ISO file with it.
+You can download it with the script "download-software.cmd".
+Or you can download it yourself: https://www.microsoft.com/en-us/software-download/windows10

+Save it in folder "software" as "MediaCreationTool20H2"

+### 4.1.1

-## 4.1 Windows ADK
+## 4.2 Windows ADK

 The Windows ADK contains the Windows Image Manager and some other essential tools.

-You can try to download it with the script "download-software.cmd" and then execute "install-adk.cmd".
-Or you can get it manually under: https://docs.microsoft.com/en-US/windows-hardware/get-started/adk-install
+You can download it with the script "download-software.cmd".
+Afterwards execute "install-adk.cmd" and it will be setup automatically.
+Or you can download it yourself: https://docs.microsoft.com/en-US/windows-hardware/get-started/adk-install

-Save it in folder "software" and install it with:
+Save it in folder "software" and install with:
 ```dos
 adksetup.exe /q /ceip off /norestart /features OptionId.DeploymentTools